Suvanshi/First/cv-app/README.md

-This is a basic cv aap using React usestate
+This is a basic cv app using React usestate